Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

 Once on top, he clung to the fighter attitude rather than switching to more socially refined strategies.

-He made too many enemies, and his Machiavellianism was too blatant.
+He made too many enemies, and his self-serving attitude was too blatant.
 His focus on what it looks like, rather than what it is, became too obvious to too many people, and badly backfired.

 In brief: Trump wasn’t good at strategic long-term thinking.